zounasL/Fix-Hack-Learn---SharePoint/README.md

 # Have own restricted mobile news template
 When you check the `Clearbox Employee mobile app choices` result ( https://www.clearbox.co.uk/employee-mobile-app-choices-2021/ ) what all of those apps have common is that every apps are using relatively simple rich text editor for content creation.

 What we can do to replicate this kind of content creations in Sharepoint is following.
 Create a mobile news specific template and restrict web part usage in this page.
 Then in the mobile app we can do a custom rendering logic for the selected web parts which means that we don’t need to open it into browser.
 This way we can utilize Sharepoint web parts in the news.
+Of course, we also can have like ex. external text editor PWA for content creation, but our focus was doing it in Sharepoint.

 **Cool, but how we get the data?** We can get the web part data by using SP search api and parse/decode the “CanvasContent” field.
 This field has all the information what is needed to do a custom rendering for the web part.